hchiam/learning-tape/README.md

 Just one of the things I'm learning. https://github.com/hchiam/learning

 ## Get Started:
-To get started, do this inside your folder within Terminal:
+To get started, do this inside your folder within Terminal to install Tape:
 ```
+mkdir node_modules
 npm install tape --save-dev
 ```